 Laboratory Duplicates - A laboratory duplicate is prepared by taking aliquots of a sample from the same container under laboratory conditions and processed and analyzed independently.
 A laboratory control sample duplicate (LCSD) is prepared in the laboratory by splitting aliquots of an LCS.
 Both samples are carried through the entire preparation and analytical process.
-LCSDs are used to assess precision and are performed at a rate of one per batch.
-A batch is defined as samples that are analyzed together with the same method and personnel, using the same lots of reagents, not to exceed the analysis of 20 environmental samples.
+LCSDs are used to assess precision and are performed at a rate of one per preparation batch.

 For most parameters, precision is calculated by the relative percent difference (RPD) of LCS duplicate results as defined by 100 times the difference (range) of each duplicate set, divided by the average value (mean) of the set.
-For duplicate results, X_1 and X_2 , the RPD is calculated from the following equation:
+For duplicate results, X1 and X2, the RPD is calculated from the following equation:

-$$RPD = (X_1 - X_2) / \{(X_1 + X_2)/2\} 100$$
+$$RPD = |(X_1 - X_2)/\{(X_1 + X_2)/2\} 100|$$